 Uncertainty: a state where an outcome is unknown and, unlike risk, it is not possible to formally quantify the probabilities of different outcomes.

-Unemployment: The official definition of unemployment, which is used in unemployment statistics, is those individuals who are actively looking for work and are available to start work in the next 2 weeks
+Unemployment: The official definition of unemployment, which is used in unemployment statistics, is those individuals who are actively looking for work and are available to start work in the next two weeks.

 Valuation roll: is a public document maintained by the Scottish Assessors containing details on the rateable value of all non-domestic property in Scotland except for properties exempt from paying non-domestic rates.